PRISCILLA BOZZLE

 1 female 10-16 (Elizabeth)

-The Moreland family was early members of the Corn Creek Church.
-It can southwest of Mt.
+Priscilla Boswell Moreland's husband did not marry again re the evidence we have.
+He wrote his will on Sept 11, 1820.
+It was probated Oct.
+16, 1826 Oldham County Kentucky Will Book.
+The Moreland family were early members of the Corn Creek Church, southwest of Mt.
 Pleasant in Trimble County.
-The church cemetery is the final resting-place of many Moreland descendants.
+The church cemetery is the final resting-place of many Moreland descendants and perhaps William Moreland.

 RESEARCH QUESTIONS